 On the morning of May 11, the New Orleans Weather Bureau issued a tornado warning for West and Central Texas.
 Yet life in Waco continued at its normal pace.
 Some Wacoans placed stock in the old Waco Indian legend that claimed that the hills and bluffs surrounding the city kept it safe from tornados.
-Others noted that the weather was the same as it had been for days: warm and muggy.
-Few took heed of the storm warnings issued by the National Weather Service.
+Others, such as Baylor geologist emeritus O.T.
+Hayward, argued that Waco was situated atop an an uplift on the Balcones escarpment (or fault line) served to precipitate severe weather along the I-35 corridor, which roughly follows the escarpment.
+Still, few took heed of the storm warnings issued by the National Weather Service that day, as the weather was the same as it had been for days: warm and muggy.

 The weather grew severe as the day progressed.
 Thunderstorms developed, and many downtown shoppers and businessmen rushed into buildings in order to take cover from the rain.
 Around 4 p.m. the sky suddenly darkened and hail the size of baseballs fell.
 It seemed to many as though night had fallen.
 As the storm worsened, some tried to contact family and loved ones, only to find the phone lines had gone dead.

 Around 4:30, a tornado touched down southwest of Waco and tore through residential areas.
 At 4:36, it struck downtown Waco.
 The F-5 tornado cut a swath nearly one-third of a mile wide with winds up to 260 miles per hour.
 After tearing through downtown, it exited the city and continued northeast for several more miles.